 Check faucets and showers, looking for visible leaks as well as testing water pressure.
 Identify the types of pipes used, if visible.
 Identify the location of the main water shutoff valve.

-Identify the type of wiring, test all outlets and make sure there are GFCIs installed where needed to protect from electrical shock.
+Identify the type of wiring, test a representative number of outlets, and make sure there are GFCIs installed where needed to protect from electrical shock.
 Inspect the electrical panel for safety issues and fire hazards.

 Check for proper ventilation.
 A poorly ventilated dryer exhaust can be a serious fire hazard.